rancher/distros-test-framework/README_WIP.md

 ## Distros Framework - Acceptance Tests

-The acceptance tests are a customizable way to create clusters and perform validations on them such that the requirements of specific features and functions can be validated.
+This framwork adds the capability to be used along with the acceptance tests are a customizable way to create clusters and perform validations on them such that the requirements of specific features and functions can be validated.

-- It relies on [Terraform](https://www.terraform.io/) to provide the underlying cluster configuration.
+- It relies on [Terraform](https://www.terraform.io/) and [Terratest](https://terratest.gruntwork.io/) as IaC to provide the underlying cluster configuration.
 - It uses [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) as assertion framework.

 ## Architecture